Appendix A: RISCV

 Fig. 14 RISCV ISA Description

-Since RISCV has vector instruction for variable length of data and allowing vendor to encode variable length of instruction set, the little endian is the dominate format in market [5].
+Since RISC-V has vector instructions supporting variable-length data and allows vendors to encode variable-length instruction sets, little endian is the dominant format in the market [5].

 Mem